 Laserfiche Mobile is a free download from Apple's App Store.
 (An Android app may be coming, but most Android platforms work well with Laserfiche from a Web browser.)
 Even non-Laserfiche customers can kick the tires with a fairly robust demo mode built into the app, and it's worth looking at to see what real business-class productivity is all about from a mobile device.

-Note: Other than being fond of the word Laserfiche, I have no business relationship with the company.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Note: Other than being fond of the word Laserfiche, I have no business relationship with the company.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio